Kotlin/api-guidelines/docs/topics/jvm-api-guidelines-predictability.md

 }
 ```

-You should perform some validation on its arguments to make sure that everything behaves as expected.
+You should perform validation on the function's arguments to make sure that everything behaves as expected.
 For example,
 check that `username` is unique and not empty even if you have already defined these constraints in your database:

 ```kotlin